Landscaping Local & Homegrown

 g-making strong plastic twine from old bottles; h-coconut husk fertilizer

 Vermicompost snapshots: Feeding and adding fluffy cardboard bedding for our prized vermicompost worms.
-They love vegetable scraps and chopped banana pseudostems aka bani or banana trunk
+They love vegetable scraps and chopped banana pseudostems aka bani or banana trunk.

 Garden Journaling & Planning Tools

-By Michelle Domocol
+By Michelle Domocol @inflourish_

 Back to Inflourish: Cebu Blog